Teaching Heritage Language Learners: An Online Workshop

 Below are two examples of project-based learning plans, which were developed and used in a community-based Portuguese school in Virginia, and a template that you can complete to develop and implement a project-based learning unit in your school.
 Please review the examples, use the template to plan your own project-based learning activity, and send what you have developed to Joy Peyton (firstname.lastname@example.org).
 We will collect these and share them with each other.
 In the process, we will learn a great deal about ways to implement project-based learning in community-based heritage language schools!

 International Languages: ILE Program (2012 Resource Guide)

-This paper, written by Constantine Ioannou, with ILEA (International Educators' Association), Ontario, Canada, describes how ILE (International Language Organizations, fo us, community-based heritage language schools), can build and sustain the key features of these schools.
+This resource guide, written by Constantine Ioannou, with ILEA (International Educators' Association), Ontario, Canada, describes how ILE (International Language Organizations, for us, community-based heritage language schools), can build and sustain the key features of these schools.
 It will be very helpful to leaders of community-based schools in the United States!

 2019 Report on U.S. Employers' Demand for Language Skills

 The American Council on the Teaching of Foreign Languages (ACTFL) and Lead with Languages, ACTFL's public awareness campaign regarding the need for proficiency in languages for global engagement, have published this report, Making Languages Our Business: Addressing Foreign Language Demand Among U.S. Employers, which shares the findings of a survey of 1,200 U.S. employers and their views about the need for language proficiency.
 Teachers and students in your schools will find inspiration from reading this report.

 The report is available at www.leadwithlanguages.org/report.

 Available at: Weakened Languages of India's Diaspora and a Model For Language Revitalization